Journeyy/slices-privacy-statement/slices-privacy-statement.md

 This Privacy Statement may change at any time.
 You will always find our up-to-date Privacy Statement on www.slices.co

-This Privacy Statement was most recently amended on July 16th, 2018.
+This Privacy Statement was most recently amended on September 23th, 2020.